Feb 3, 2019

 • Mirepoix – The vegetables that are sautéed as the base of the lobster bisque to create a flavorful foundation are carrots, celery and onion.
 This combination is referred to as sofrito in Italian and is often called a mirepoix in French.
 While they are later strained out in this recipe they work to flavor the soup.

 • Rice – Any medium to long grain rice variety can easily be used for this.
-The rice is added to act as a thickening agent for the soup.
+The rice is added to act as a gluten-free thickening agent for the soup.
 It’s cooked until it’s very soft then blended into the broth and strained for a smooth soup.
 This method cuts down on the amount of cream needed to create a rich, velvety soup.

 • Brandy – Brandy is used to enhance the flavor of the soup.
 If you don’t have brandy, sherry can also be used.